Canty-labs/atomic-infra/README.md

-# Canty Validator – Canton Escrow Bridge
+# Canty - Infrastructure Built for Atomic Precision

 This repository contains the **Canty Validator** setup —
 a full end-to-end escrow workflow running on **Canton**, bridged optionally to **Ethereum (Sepolia)** for on-chain settlement mirroring.